top of page

 BIOGRAPHY

-Canadian soprano Sarah Dufresne has been praised for her “style and elegance” (Bachtrack) and for the “richness of tone, some angelic high notes and admirable control” (The Arts Desk).
+In 2026, Canadian soprano Sarah Dufresne's debut at the Canadian Opera company was hailed as “star-making” by the Toronto Star for her role as Gilda in Rigoletto.
+She has also been praised for her “style and elegance” (Bachtrack) and for the “richness of tone, some angelic high notes and admirable control” (The Arts Desk).

-The 2023/2024 season included concert debuts with both the Winnipeg Symphony Orchestra and Toledo Symphony, as well as in both Cadogan and Wigmore Halls as an associate artist of The Mozartists.
-She finished her two-year residency with Royal Opera House’s Jette Parker Program, appearing on stage at Covent Garden in Bizet’s Carmen (Frasquita), Donizetti’s L’Elisir d’amore (Giannetta), and Humperdinck’s Hansel and Gretel (Dew Fairy), all to much critical acclaim.
-To close out her season, she appeared as the High Priestess in Verdi’s Aida under the baton of Yannick Nézet-Séguin and Orchestre Métropolitain at the Festival de Lanaudière.
+The 2023/24 season included concert debuts with both the Winnipeg Symphony Orchestra and Toledo Symphony, as well as appearances in both Cadogan Hall and Wigmore Hall as an Associate Artist of The Mozartists.
+She completed her two-year residency with the Royal Opera House's Jette Parker Artists Programme, appearing on stage at Covent Garden as Frasquita (Carmen), Giannetta (L'elisir d'amore), and the Dew Fairy (Hansel and Gretel), all to much critical acclaim.
+To close the season, she appeared as the High Priestess in Verdi's Aida under the baton of Yannick Nézet-Séguin and Orchestre Métropolitain at Festival de Lanaudière.

-Sarah debuted on the stage of Covent Garden as Papagena (Die Zauberflöte), Lucia (The Rape of Lucretia), Der Hirt (Tannhäuser), Voce dal Cielo (Don Carlo), Barbarina (Le nozze di Figaro), and Tusnelda (Arminio).
-She had the great pleasure of working under the batons of Joana Mallwitz, Bertrand de Billy, Maxim Emelyanychev, and Sebastian Weigle, and the direction of Sir David McVicar, Oliver Mears, and Tim Albery.
-Additonally, the summer of 2023 saw Sarah’s debut with Orchestre Symphonique de Montréal for Orff’s Carmina Burana with Rafael Payare.
+Sarah debuted on the stage of Covent Garden as Papagena (Die Zauberflöte), Lucia (The Rape of Lucretia), Der Hirt (Tannhäuser), Voce dal cielo (Don Carlo), Barbarina (Le nozze di Figaro), and Tusnelda (Arminio).
+She has had the pleasure of working under the batons of Joana Mallwitz, Bertrand de Billy, Maxim Emelyanychev, and Sebastian Weigle, and with directors including Sir David McVicar, Oliver Mears, and Tim Albery.
+Additionally, the summer of 2023 saw Sarah's debut with the Orchestre symphonique de Montréal in Orff's Carmina Burana under Rafael Payare.

-From 2020-2022 Sarah was a member of l’Atelier lyrique at l’Opéra de Montréal.
-Sarah appeared on the mainstage at Place des Arts as Nora in Opéra de Montréal’s season opening production of Vaughn-William’s Riders to the Sea.
-In June of 2022, Sarah placed second in the Aria Division of the prestigious Concours Musical International de Montréal, garnering praise for her “tremendous dramatic presence,” and “astonishing clarity and vocal dexterity” [Opera Canada].
+From 2020–2022 Sarah was a member of l'Atelier lyrique de l'Opéra de Montréal.
+She appeared on the mainstage at Place des Arts as Nora in Opéra de Montréal's season-opening production of Vaughan Williams's Riders to the Sea.
+In June 2022, Sarah placed second in the Aria Division of the Concours musical international de Montréal, garnering praise for her “tremendous dramatic presence” and “astonishing clarity and vocal dexterity” (Opera Canada).

 bottom of page